Tory donor Frank Hester’s alleged comments racist and wrong, Downing Street says

 “He wishes to make it clear that he regards racism as a poison which has no place in public life.”

-“It was clearly a ridiculous thing to say, he’s rightly apologised for it, and here’s a man who’s supporting the most diverse Cabinet we’ve ever had under this Conservative Party.

-“We’ve got a Hindu Prime Minister, and he’s our biggest donor, so I don’t think this is a man who is a racist.”

-But Ms Abbott, the first black woman elected to Parliament, said the situation was “frightening”.
+But Ms Abbott, the first black woman elected to Parliament, said the situation was “worrying”.

 “I live in Hackney and do not drive, so I find myself, at weekends, popping on a bus or even walking places more than most MPs.
 I am a single woman and that makes me vulnerable anyway,” she said.